← Articles

 Does a disc bulge mean degenerative disc disease?

-Degenerative disc disease means age-related changes in the spinal discs.
-The name sounds worse than it often is.
-These changes are common and do not always cause pain.
+It may be one sign of disc degeneration — age-related changes in the spinal discs.
+The name sounds worse than it often is; these changes are common and do not always cause pain.
+Learn more here: Degenerative Disc Disease, Lumbar.

 References